 This is Martello Tower No. 7 located on Killiney Hill in South County Dublin.
 It is one of about fifty Martellos built by the British.
-Many were were built along our eastern coastline from Drogheda all the way down to Bray.
-Dublin Bay had a high concentration of them as twenty-six towers were built in line of sight of each other providing the ability to communicate and warn of any incoming attacks by the French Navy.
-‘Martello No.7’ is unique for it’s unusual location of half a kilometre from the sea.
-This position on high ground made it useful however as a lookout post.
-The Tower is now privately owned but is sometimes open to the public.
+Many were built along our eastern coastline from Drogheda all the way down to Bray.
+Dublin Bay had a high concentration of them as twenty-six towers were built in sight of each other providing the ability to communicate and warn of any incoming attacks by the French Navy.
+‘Martello No.7’ is unique for its unusual location of half a kilometer up on a hill away from the sea but was useful as a lookout post.
 It has been beautifully restored over a 10 year period and includes a proofed 18-pounder cannon.
-There is also a coach house, an artillery store, a tool shed, a gunner’s cottage (with a resident gunner) and a gunpowder store.
-When the restoration was completed the Martello was inaugurated again by the firing of the cannon on the 12th of July 2008.
+There is also a coach house, an artillery store, a tool shed, a gunner’s cottage (with a resident gunner), and a gunpowder store.
+The tower is now privately owned but is sometimes open to the public.
+When the restoration was completed on the 12th of July 2008 it was inaugurated by the firing of its cannon.